le0x99/DailyTrends/README.md

 ###  Purpose

 This lightweight API solves the problem of getting only monthly-based data for large time series when collecting Google Trends data.
 No login required.
-For unlimited requests, I will implement a Tor-based solution soon.

 ### Installation

+Install via PyPi:

 ```bash
 $ pip install DailyTrends